inverno-io/inverno-mods/doc/reference-guide.md

 Inverno modules are fully integrated which means they have been designed to work together in an Inverno component or application but this doesn't mean it's not possible to embed them independently in any kind of application following the agile principle.
 For instance, the *configuration* module, can be easily used in any application with limited dependency overhead.
 More generally, an Inverno module can be created and started very easily in pure Java thanks to the Inverno core IoC/DI framework.

-For instance, an application can embed a HTTP server as follows:
+For instance, an application can embed an HTTP server as follows:

 ```java
 Boot boot = new Boot.Builder().build();